• Skip to primary navigation

 Caramel Filling

-The caramel filling comes next.
-It is comprised of dates, coconut cream, sunflower seed butter, vanilla and salt.
+Next, make the caramel filling.
+It consists of dates, coconut cream, sunflower seed butter, vanilla and salt.
 These ingredients are blended in a food processor until smooth.
 Then, the caramel is spread over the crust.

 The sunflower seed butter provides an excellent taste and creamy texture to the caramel filling.
 However, this ingredient can be substituted with any creamy nut or seed butter.